LuisFelipeFrancisco/Java-e-Orientacao-a-Objetos-Alura/TDD/README.md

 ### What is JUnit?

 JUnit is a unit testing framework for the Java programming language.
 JUnit has been important in the development of test-driven development, and is one of a family of unit testing frameworks which is collectively known as xUnit that originated with SUnit.

-### What is the purpose of this repository?

-This repository is a collection of examples of TDD and JUnit.
-It is intended to be used as a reference for those who are new to TDD and JUnit.